echowings/terraform-provider-vyos-rolling/docs/resources/load_balancing_haproxy_global_parameters.md

 description: |-
-  ~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts. load-balancing⯯Configure haproxy⯯Global perfomance parameters and limits
+  ~> This resource is global, having more than one resource of this type is likely to cause configuration drift / conflicts. load-balancing⯯HAProxy TCP/HTTP Load Balancer⯯Global perfomance parameters and limits
 ---

 # vyos_load_balancing_haproxy_global_parameters (Resource)